The Importance of Translation for HR Software Training

 More efficient use and maximum employee buy-in of HR software add up to savings of time and money in multiple ways.

-Employee Productivity: A centralized HR tool makes it easier for employees and manager to communicate more effectively.
+A centralized HR tool makes it easier for employees and management to communicate more effectively.
 For example, performance-tracking features help define goals for employees and provide a central place for supervisors and managers to make assessments.
-This improves the productivity of not only HR staff, but every employee.
+This improves the productivity of not only HR staff but every employee.
 Getting the most from these features requires maximum end-user engagement, which depends on end-user comprehension during training.
 Without quality translation, you could be missing out on productivity improvements because employees will not fully engage with the HR software.